undecaf/typo3-in-a-box/README.md

 `t3 stop` will unmount working directories mounted by [`t3 run`](#t3-run) or by [`t3 mount`](#t3-mount).

-Although all options are optional, at least one option must be set (`--` is sufficient) as a precaution against inadvertent command invocation.

 __Container engine:__
 the same engine as for the corresponding `t3 run` command.